 With the LVT products, it is a product that doesn't require waxing, is extremely easy to clean.
 We've seen the embossing and the texture change a little bit.
 We're seeing the embossing kind of going away a little bit—it’s simplified and I find that when it is a little bit more simplified, a lighter embossing or a kick pattern, that it is easier to clean and dirt and things don't get trapped in that.

 FT: Bringing the outdoors in is a trend—how is that being reflected in multifamily floors?

 Hitch: People are hungry to be outside and incorporating that into their living space, which I think is really important and definitely a trend.
 In wood, we are seeing the lighter colors coming in to play, and neutral, and we're not seeing as dark colors as we had seen before.
 I think people want lighter, brighter spaces because they're in there longer.
 We're seeing that not only in floors but also with walls and tile.

 FT: What's happening with pattern?

-Hitch: The farmhouse style that we've seen be so popular it's waning out.
-We're seeing less rustic and we're definitely seeing this clean mid-century modern wood come forward where the graining isn't as high.
+Hitch: The farmhouse style that we've seen be so popular is waning out.
+We're seeing less rustic and we're definitely seeing this clean, mid-century, modern wood come forward where the graining isn't as high.
 It’s just very simplified, almost a striated wood versus something that's heavy with the graining.
 That mid-century modern trend is definitely here and we're seeing that in the flooring industry.
 That is just simply making things simplified and very clean—less herringbone and chevron and more straight-laid products for a calming effect.